instana/nodejs/CONTRIBUTING.md

 `brew install jq` for OSX (for other systems please look up [here](https://stedolan.github.io/jq/)) is required to run `npm run audit` or `lerna audit run`.

-Note: You might need to install `libpq-dev`/`postgresql-devel` or a similar package before running `npm install` because `pg-native` depends on it. (`@instana/collector` and friends do not depend on `pg-native` but our test suite depends on it.)
+Note: You might need to install `libpq-dev`/`postgresql-devel` or a similar package before running `ppnpm install` because `pg-native` depends on it. (`@instana/collector` and friends do not depend on `pg-native` but our test suite depends on it.)

-After cloning the repository, run `npm install` in the root of the repository.
+After cloning the repository, run `pnpm install` in the root of the repository.

 Ensure that your IDE is set up to utilize **ESLint** and **Prettier**, with automatic code formatting enabled.

 Troubleshooting `pg_config: command not found`: The tests in this package depend on (among others) `pg-native` and that in turn depends on the native add-on `libpq`.
-That add-on might try to call `pg_config` during `npm install`.
-If `npm install` terminates with `pg_config: command not found`, install the PostgreSQL package for your system (e.g. `brew install postgresql` or similar).
-If you do not want to run any tests, you can also omit this step and install dependencies with `npm install --production` instead.
+That add-on might try to call `pg_config` during `pnpm install`.
+If `pnpm install` terminates with `pg_config: command not found`, install the PostgreSQL package for your system (e.g. `brew install postgresql` or similar).
+If you do not want to run any tests, you can also omit this step and install dependencies with `pnpm install --production` instead.

 Install the [`aws-cli`](https://docs.aws.amazon.com/cli/latest/userguide/getting-started-install.html) to publish AWS layers from local.